mobxjs/mobx-react/README.md

 _This feature is still experimental and might change in the next minor release, or be deprecated_

-`Observer` is a React component, which applies `observer` to an unanymous region in your component.
+`Observer` is a React component, which applies `observer` to an anonymous region in your component.
 It takes as children a single, argumentless function which should return exactly one React component.
-The rendering in the function will be tracked and automatically be re-rendered when needed.
+The rendering in the function will be tracked and automatically re-rendered when needed.
 This can come in handy when needing to pass render function to external components (for example the React Native listview), or if you dislike the `observer` decorator / function.